LesnyRumcajs/pdp-hackathon/zmq-uart-pdp/README.md

 - Rust 1.85.0 or later
 - Arduino with LCD display
 - Serial port access
-- ZMQ message source
+- ZMQ message source `py3-pdp`
 - PDP Explorer API access

 Note!
-You might need to run `sudo chmod a+rw /dev/ttyACM1` if you the program is not able to open the port.
+You might need to run `sudo chmod a+rw /dev/ttyACM1` if the program is not able to open the port.

 ## Configuration